elastest/elastest-toolbox/docs/index.md

 ## How to inspect ElasTest Platform

 Once ElasTest Platform is started, you can run the inspect command to know more information:
 With --api argument you can get the ElasTest API URL once ElasTest is running.
+If not is running exits with code 1
 ```
 docker run --rm -v /var/run/docker.sock:/var/run/docker.sock elastest/platform inspect --api
 ```